Back to Resources

 Competitor Matrix

 The GEO market splits along whether a tool measures the new agent traffic or actually rewrites the content for it, and that split decides whether the article on a buyer’s screen was ever built for the software now reading it.
-The matrix below compares named competitors on the dimensions that determine agent-facing output: primary action on the page, ship cadence on structural edits, CMS-level editing depth, and entry pricing.
+The matrix below compares named competitors on what they produce for agent-readable content, where the work physically ships, and what the team gets back.

 Frequently Asked Questions